 Constrain Optional Actions

-This directive restricts optional behavior to protect core execution.
+This directive places strict limits on optional actions to protect execution.

 The Core Principle